servicepartnerone/spo-sr-coding-test/README.md

-# SPO recruitment task for Frontend Developers
+# SoniQ Services recruitment task for Frontend Developers

 Hello!
 If you are here then you reached the coding challenge for Frontend Developers at SoniQ Services!
 This coding challenge should represent a task that is very close to what we are usually working on at SoniQ Services.